 The E46 M3 is considered the last analog M3 and is still used today as the benchmark quintessential sports car.
 With a celebrated history, massive enthusiast community, and astounding aftermarket support, it has maintained relevance and still commands a premium price, even for SMG-equipped examples.
 Despite all those positives, and the 333bhp S54 power plant under the hood, they do suffer from some common issues.
 Fortunately, those issues are well documented by now and the solutions are readily available, but they are issues all the same.
-This article will help you understand what you might expect as a new E46 M3 owner or if your M3 is climbing to higher mileage as you enjoy it.
+This article will help you understand what you might expect as a new E46 M3 owner or if your M3 is climbing to higher mileage as you enjoy it and what E46 parts you need to keep it reliable.

 If you are looking for an E46 M3, you’ve probably heard about the rod bearing issue.
 In short, BMW did not spec the rod bearing sizes correctly, which causes premature wear and eventual failure.
 Unfortunately, the solution is effectively 100k mile rod bearing service.
 That’s the part most owners and enthusiasts tend to forget.
 The rod bearing service, while critical, isn’t a permanent solution.
 Even the best options, like our WPC Treated Rod Bearing Service Kit, for your E46 M3 isn’t a lifetime part.
 While they may last longer than the 100k mile interval outlined by BMW’s technical service bulletin update, a 100k mile service is imperative to keep your S54 happy and healthy.
 It is definitely something you need to look for if you are purchasing an E46 M3, but note the mileage.
 If the service happened at 50k miles, and your potential car has 90k miles, you’ll still need to do those rod bearings in roughly 60k miles.